nginx/unit-docs/source/configuration.rst

 :file:`.3gpp2` file types are allowed by a :ref:`regex pattern
 <configuration-routes-matching-patterns>`.

-If the MIME type of a requested file isn't recognized, it is considered empty (:samp:`""`).
+If the MIME type of a requested file isn't recognized, it's considered empty (:samp:`""`).
 Thus, the :samp:`"!"` pattern ("deny empty strings") can be used to restrict all file types :ref:`unknown <configuration-mime>` to Unit: